PythonAtSea/NeoPWM/JOURNAL.md

 After some thought I realized this is gonnabe on a robot which is gonna experiance a lot of hard shocks, so friction fit is a terrible idea.
 Instead, I'm gonna use some 6mm m2 standoffs and a decently long screw.
 ### Moving daughterboard interconnect
 In order to make space for the standoff, I need to move the interconnect.
 However, the flash module is in the way so I need to move that, which causes some routing issues because it's very close to the usb data lines.
 However, I eventually managed to make it work, but I did have to change the clearance between tracks to .15 from .2, which is fine because JLCPCB's tolerance is .1

+## 6/5/25, 3 hours
+### CAD
+I remember why I hate doing CAD, it's so slow and tedious.
+However, I did eventually get the case completed, for both the versions with and without the intergrated LED panel.
+I'm planning on getting the clear part on the top 3D printed out of 8001 resin from JLC3DP.